GMC grads propose Poultney maker space

 There’s a challenging catch to the plan, however.
 While Lang said the site is not on the Green Mountain College campus, the equipment belongs to GMC.

-One of the goals of Friday’s public meeting and the presentation at Project VISION would be to gauge interest so Lang and Diethelm can have a conversation with GMC and USDA officials about whether they would support the maker space proposal.
+One of the goals of he recent public meeting and the presentation at Project VISION would be to gauge interest so Lang and Diethelm can have a conversation with GMC and USDA officials about whether they would support the maker space proposal.

 “It all depends on what the interest is in the community,” Lang said.